yegorski/nightwatch-test-suite/README.md

     1. Tell Nightwatch to start up Selenium on each test run:
       1. `"start_process": true,`
       1. Without doing this, you’d need to download a separate driver, require it, and start it explicitly inside your tests.
 See [Nightwatch Getting Started](http://nightwatchjs.org/getingstarted#chromedriver) guide for more
-    1. Tell Nightwatch to run tests in parallel by setting the `"test_workers"` section like I have in my [nightwatch.json](https://github.com/yegorski/jch-nightwatch/blob/master/nightwatch.json#L19)
+    1. Tell Nightwatch to run tests in parallel by setting the `"test_workers"` section.
+      1. Note: I have it set to `false` because I'm using Nightwatch's mocha runner: [nightwatch.json](https://github.com/yegorski/jch-nightwatch/blob/master/nightwatch.json#L19)
+      1. See the note at the end of the `Using Mocha Test Runner with Nightwatch.js` section.
 1. Create a configuration file that will contain some global variables that Nightwatch will use.
 I called mine `globals.js`.
 The convention is to have a config folder where that file - among with any other configuration you may want - will live
 1. Populate globals.js with the configuration variables you'd like to have.
 See [here]() for a list of useful variables.
 You can define any custom global vars as well
 1. Here’s the simple [config/globals.js](https://github.com/yegorski/jch-nightwatch/blob/master/test/acceptance/config/globals.js) file I have